Spiral springs

 • Flat spiral springs: Also known as watch springs, these are made from round or shaped metal wire, often wound in an Archimedean spiral around a drum or axle.
 It stores energy by twisting between the hub (fixed) and the band (mobile).
 The flat spiral spring is often found in precision applications.

-• The constant force spring: This is made from a pre-stressed strip, wound in contiguous coils, which unwinds without any noticeable variation in force.
+• The constant-force spring: This is made from a pre-stressed strip, wound in contiguous coils, which unwinds without any noticeable variation in force.
 It therefore provides a constant force over the entire unwound length.
 It can be used for traction, return, or to generate linear or rotary movement.

 • The volute spring: This is made from wire or metal strip wound into a conical spiral, like a snail shell.
 The conical (rather than flat) turns partially interlock when compressed.
 It generates a strong restoring force over a short distance.
 The volute spring is not a torsion spring like other spiral springs.